CIWM’s 10 policy recommendations for the UK government

 With EPR for packaging underway, attention needs to be focussed on other products where end of life management can be challenging, and producers should be held accountable for the subsequent net costs of turning these products back into resources.

-We propose Waste Electrical and Electronic Equipment (WEEE), batteries, textiles, and mattresses a good starting point.
+We propose Waste Electrical and Electronic Equipment (WEEE), batteries, textiles, and mattresses as a good starting point.
 In each case, producers should face modulated fees which are lower for more circular products or services, and higher for more linear products and services, to drive product innovation and resource resilience.

 Policy 5: Introduce targets across the top half of the waste hierarchy (prevention, reuse, repair)